e205723/divcopy/README.md

-# Token Clipboard Copier
+# divcopy

-`Token Clipboard Copier` is a utility written in Rust that reads and tokenizes text files, then copies chunks of them to your clipboard.
+`divcopy` is a utility written in Rust that reads and tokenizes text files, then copies chunks of them to your clipboard.
 Each chunk respects the boundary of files, and when a file contains tokens that exceed the predefined limit, the file content is gracefully split into multiple chunks.

 ## Features
 - Recursively reads text files from a specified directory that matches a given pattern.